jakesgordon/javascript-state-machine/README.md

 Usage
 =====

-Include `state-machine.js` in your web application, or, for nodejs `require("javascript-state-machine.js")`.
+Include `state-machine.js` in your web application, or, for npm `require("javascript-state-machine")`.

 In its simplest form, create a standalone state machine using: